Saylors ready for last dance at Greene Stadium - NewsBreak

 Related

-JOHNSON CITY — When you get caught between the Moon and Johnson City, the best that you can do ... is, perhaps, wave goodbye.
-Tyler Moon put on a playoff performance seen only once before in Science Hill history, rushing for 303 yards and scoring six touchdowns in a 40-19 victory over Farragut in the second round of the TSSAA Class 6A football playoffs at a nearly empty Tipton Stadium on a rainy Friday night.
+When you get caught between the Moon and Johnson City, the best that you can do — is, perhaps, wave goodbye.
+Tyler Moon put on a playoff performance seen only once before in Science Hill football history, rushing for 303 yards and scoring six touchdowns in a 40-19 victory over Farragut in the second round of the TSSAA Class 6A football playoffs at a nearly empty Tipton Stadium on a rainy Friday night.

-OLEAN, N.Y. — Behind 32 points from guard Jiselle Thomas, East Tennessee State's women's basketball team handed Brenda Mock Brown her first win as coach Friday night, upending St. Bonaventure 66-58.
-It was a quick recovery for ETSU (1-1), which dropped its season opener at top-ranked South Carolina by 70 points earlier in the week.
-Thomas made 11 of 19 shots from the field and sank eight of her 10 free-throw attempts.
-Nevaeh Brown shot 5-for-6 and made both of her free throws in a 13-point effort off the bench.
+OLEAN, N.Y. — Behind 32 points from guard Jiselle Thomas, ETSU handed Brenda Mock Brown her first win as Lady Bucs coach Friday night, upending St. Bonaventure 66-58.
+It was quick recovery for ETSU (1-1), which dropped its season opener at South Carolina by 70 points earlier in the week.
+Thomas went 11 of 19 from the field and sank 8 of her 10 free-throw attempts.
+Nevaeh Brown shot 5 of 6 and made both of her foul shots in a 13-point effort off the bench.

 Oliver signs to join father's ETSU team; Headrick headed to Alabama